Kitchen Remodeling on the Cheap: Proven Ideas for Creating Your Dream Kitchen on a Budget

 Tile grout stains and is nearly impossible to clean

-There was a time when stain was a major worry when using grouted tile on a floor, countertop or backsplash.
+There was a time when stain was a major worry when using grouted tile on a floor, countertop, or backsplash.
 The grout at the time was cement grout.
 It was inexpensive and came in a rainbow of colors.
-But cement is porous and has to be regularly sealed with a silicon sealant to remain looking fresh.
+But cement is porous and has to be regularly sealed with silicon to remain looking fresh.
 Even with sealant, it would eventually get grungy.

-Epoxy, more expensive and more difficult to apply, is usually reserved for special situationa.
+Epoxy, more expensive and more difficult to apply, is usually reserved for special situations.
 For most ordinary applications, urethane is more than adequate.

 Hand-washing dishes rather than running the dishwasher saves water and electricity